Configuration

 'train' |

-Specifies the mode in which the YOLO model operates.
-Options are train for model training, val for validation, predict for inference on new data, export for model conversion to deployment formats, track for object tracking, and benchmark for performance evaluation.
-Each mode is designed for different stages of the model lifecycle, from development through deployment. |
+Specifies the YOLO model's operating mode: train for model training, val for validation, predict for inference, export for converting to deployment formats, track for object tracking, and benchmark for performance evaluation.
+Each mode supports different stages, from development to deployment. |

 Train Settings